HaArLiNsH/TextureReplacerReplaced/README.md

 Special thanks to:

-* Ducakar for making TextureReplacer in the first place, You rock man !
+* Davorin Učakar for making TextureReplacer in the first place, You rock man !
 * RangeMachine who kept this mod alive,
 * rbray89 who contributed a reflective visor shader and for Active Texture Management and Visual Enhancements where some code has been borrowed from,
-* Tingle for Universe Replacer; studying his code helped me a lot while developing this plugin,
+* Tingle for Universe Replacer,
 * taniwha for KerbalStats that was optionally used by this plugin for gender determination and role-based suit assignment,
-* Razchek and Starwaster for Reflection Plugin where I learnt how to implement reflections,
+* Razchek and Starwaster for Reflection Plugin,
 * sarbian for fixing an issue with non-mupliple-of-4 texture dimensions,
 * Ippo343 for contributing KSP-AVC configuration,
 * JPLRepo for contributing DeepFreeze compatibility fixes,